Like a lot of department stores,Fenwick has a tradition of creating special Christmas window displays.

 Arguably the most surprising thing I've learnt while putting together this page is that the theme for the following year's 1972 display was .... brace yourselves ....
 "Chigley" !

-Which is maybe no surprise given the huge success of Camberwick / Trumpton version And also probably confirms that it didn't include any Chigley characters.
+Which is maybe no surprise given the huge success of the Camberwick / Trumpton display.

 So the hunt is now on for some [any] information about that one as well.